yehia67/Data-Encapsulator-playground/CODE_OF_CONDUCT.md

 # Community Code of Conduct

-In the IOTA community, participants from all over the world come together to create.
+Our code of conduct is exactly the same as the IOTA community, participants from all over the world come together to create.
 This is made possible by the support, hard work and enthusiasm of thousands of people, including those who create and use the IOTA technology.

-This document offers some guidance to ensure IOTA participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.
+This document offers some guidance to ensure  participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.

-This Code of Conduct is shared by all contributors and users who engage with the IOTA Foundation team and its community services.

 ## Overview